-Lately I’ve been having a major clear out in my home.
-I have gathered a lot of excess stuff over recently years with having a baby and buying a lot of things, I really never needed or used.
+I recently had a major clear out in my home.
+I have gathered a lot of excess stuff over recent years with having a baby and buying a lot of things.
+I really never needed or used.

 Where to Start and how to remove clutter?

 After watching a documentary on Netflix called Minimalism, it gave me the push to really go through everything in my home and see what could I do to create more space.

 The first thing I did was start with my own stuff, I started going through my wardrobes, to see what I could let go off and I have to say I was amazed at how much junk I hung on to.

 I started to pick out clothes that I haven’t worn in years, like Jackets, jeans, etc, and put them in a bag for the charity shop.
 My rule was, if I haven’t worn it in years, I never will, or if it’s not something I’d buy now I’d get rid of it.

-There were some clothes that had the labels still on, these where not so easy to give away, but I felt better knowing that I was giving to charity and someone will get better use of them than me.
+There were some clothes that had the labels still on, these were not so easy to give away, but I felt better knowing that I was giving to charity and someone will get better use of them than me.

 Where to recycle

 WEEE Ireland is a great website for advice and takes certain unwanted electrical products, to be recycled free of charge.
-They also partner with Laura Lynn and donate much needed funds for the children’s charity.
+They also partner with Laura Lynn and donate much-needed funds for the children’s charity.